alessioarcudi/ExIFFI/ExIFFI_Notes/FINAL EXIFFI MODIFICATION BEFORE  SUBMISSION.md

 	- [ ] Rephrase the role of `ExIFFI` as an Interpretability method that work for different versions of Isolation Forest (i.e. `IF`, `EIF` and `EIF+`)
 	- [ ] Move one (or more) datasets from the `Experimental Results` sections to the `Appendix` (e.g `Bisect6D`) to reduce the number of pages and making the `Experimental Results` section less redundant and repetitive
 	- [ ] Summarize some explanations.
 For example with the new Overleaf template of `EAAI` new the Local Scoremaps description is one page long → too much.
-- [ ] Additional Experiments
+- [x] Additional Experiments (for the moment only on the datasets inserted in the paper)
-	- [ ] To prove the usability of `ExIFFI` as an Interpretability method for `IF` based models we need to try to see what happens if we use it to interpret the `IF` model.
+	- [x] To prove the usability of `ExIFFI` as an Interpretability method for `IF` based models we need to try to see what happens if we use it to interpret the `IF` model.
 So we have to use the `IsolationForest` class (contained in `EIF_reboot.py`) as the AD model to explain.
-		- [ ] Produce the Bar and Score Plot
+		- [x] Produce the Bar and Score Plot
-		- [ ] Produce the Feature Selection Plot and compute the new `AUC_FS` values
+		- [x] Produce the Feature Selection Plot and compute the new `AUC_FS` values
-		- [ ] Produce the Local Scoremaps
+		- [x] Produce the Local Scoremaps
 	- [ ] Add the new produced Feature Selection Plot in the paper
-	- [ ] Try to compute the GFI scores again using as contamination the contamination of the dataset (i.e. `dataset.perc_outliers`) instead of the default value of 0.1.
-I hope this does not change much otherwise I should redo all the experiments for all the datasets.
+	- [x] Try to compute the GFI scores again using as contamination the contamination of the dataset (i.e. `dataset.perc_outliers`) instead of the default value of 0.1.
+I hope this does not change much otherwise I should redo all the experiments for all the datasets → This thing makes sense but theoretically we cannot do it because we are in an unsupervised setting.
+We have the labels only because we are using some benchmark datasets built ad-hoc but in a real world scenario typically we do not have them.
+In the Industrial `ExIFFI` paper we used the dataset contamination because it was kind of a supervised dataset (since `TEP` is actually a synthetic dataset).

 ## Experiments

 Keep track of the experiments on `IF_EXIFFI`.
-Let's starts first with the datasets included in the main part of the paper.
+Let's starts first with the datasets included in the main part of the paper:

+- Real World Datasets
+	- `glass`
+	- `annthyroid`
+	- `moodify`
+- Synthetic Datasets
+	- `Xaxis`
+	- `bisect_3d`
 ### Real World Datasets

 - [x] `glass`